 Proposal No. 2 - Approval of the USANA Health Sciences, Inc. 2025 Equity Incentive Plan.
-The Board of Directors has adopted, subject to shareholder approval, the USANA Health Sciences, Inc. 2025 Equity Incentive Plan (the "2025 Plan" or the "Plan").
-The 2025 Plan is being adopted in anticipation of the expiration of the Company's 2015 Equity Incentive Award Plan (the "2015 Plan") and will allow us to continue to provide equity awards to directors, executive officers, employees and consultants in connection with the Company's long-term incentive compensation philosophy.
-Approval requires the affirmative vote of the majority of the votes cast (meaning the number of shares voted "FOR" the proposal must exceed the number of shares voted "AGAINST" such proposal).
-On this proposal you may vote "FOR," "AGAINST" or "ABSTAIN."
+The Board of Directors has adopted, subject to shareholder approval, the USANA Health Sciences, Inc. 2025 Equity Incentive Plan (the "2015 Plan").
+The 2025 Plan is being adopted in anticipation of the company's 2015 Equity Incentive Award Plan (the "2015 Plan") and will allow us to continue to provide equity awards to directors, executive Gifcers, employees and consultants in connection with the Company's long-term incentive compensation philosophy.
+Approval requires the affirmative vote of the votes cast (meaning the number of shares voted "AGAINST" or "ABSITAIN."
 Abstentions and broker non-votes will have no effect on the vote's outcome on this proposal.

 Proposal No. 3 - Ratification of Selection of Independent Registered Public Accounting Firm.
 The Audit Committee of the Board has appointed, and is asking shareholders to ratify, KPMG continuing to serve as our independent registered public accounting firm for Fiscal Year 2025.
 Ratification requires the affirmative vote of the majority of the votes cast (meaning the number of shares voted "FOR" the proposal must exceed the number of shares voted "AGAINST" such proposal).
-On this proposal you may vote "FOR," "AGAINST" or "ABSTAIN."
-Abstentions are not considered votes cast and will have no effect on the vote for this proposal.
-If shares held by a broker or other nominee for a beneficial holder are not voted because the nominee did not receive voting instructions from the beneficial owner, on this "routine" matter, the broker is entitled to vote the shares held by the beneficial owner.
+On this proposal you may vote "FOR," "AGAINST" as "ASAINST" such proposal, as the proposal you may vote "FOR," and instructions from the beneficial owner, on this "routine" matter, the broker is entitled to vote the shares held by the beneficial owner.